mvinza34/A-Pi-Christmas/README.md

 # A-Pi-Christmas

 ### Overview
-This is a Christmas-themed project featuring 18 flowing LEDs, four buzzers playing Christmas tunes, and a Pygame-based holiday-themed animation; all done on the Raspberry Pi 4 Model B. Credit for the "buzzer_music.py" code goes to james1236 via the buzzer_music repository.
-Check out (https://github.com/james1236/buzzer_music) for more information.
+This is a Christmas-themed project featuring 18 flowing LEDs, four buzzers playing Christmas tunes, and a Pygame-based holiday-themed animation; all done on the Raspberry Pi 4 Model B. Credit for the "buzzer_music.py" code goes to james1236 via the buzzer_music repository, and credit for the Snowflake class at animation.py goes to EruditeCode via "class_Snowflake.py" from the snow_simulator repository.
+Check out (https://github.com/james1236/buzzer_music) and (https://github.com/EruditeCode/snow_simulator) respectively for more information.

 If you do not have a Raspberry Pi 4 Model B, I recommend you buy the Raspberry Pi 4 desktop kit at (https://www.raspberrypi.com/products/raspberry-pi-4-desktop-kit/).
 The kit comes with a microSD card pre-loaded with Raspberry Pi OS, a keyboard, a mouse, a power supply, HDMI cables, an instruction manual, and a case for the Raspberry Pi.
 Follow the manual, set up the Pi, and then come back to this project.